In this article:

 Each lender has its own set of criteria for determining loan amounts.
 But in general, here are some of the primary factors:

 - Lender's loan offerings: Even among lenders with similar loan terms and credit requirements, you may see a wide range of loan amounts.
-For example, SoFi offers loans ranging from $5,000 to $100,000.
-These lenders offer loans to people with good to excellent credit scores.

 - Credit score: Your credit score is an essential element in the loan underwriting process.
 The higher your credit score, the less of a risk you pose of defaulting on your loan.
 As a result, you may qualify for higher loan amounts if you have a good score than someone with a low credit score could.
 Many personal loan companies also have minimum credit score requirements.